osiux/gatsby-remark-extract-keywords/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Extract keywords and key-phrases from your content using [retext](https://github.com/retextjs/retext) and [retext-keywords](https://github.com/retextjs/retext-keywords) and use them for SEO or just display them.
+Extract most important keywords from your content using [Natural tf-idf](https://github.com/NaturalNode/natural#tf-idf).
+From their docs:

+> Term Frequency–Inverse Document Frequency (tf-idf) is implemented to determine how important a word (or words) is to a document relative to a corpus.
+The following formulas are used for calculating tf and idf:
+>
+> -   tf(t, d) is a so-called raw count, so just the count of the term in the document
+> -   idf(t, D) uses the following formula: 1 + ln(N / (1 + n\*t)) where N is the number of documents, and n_t the number of documents in which the term appears.
+The 1 + in the denominator is for handling the possibility that n_t is 0.

+In our context, `N` is just 1, your page/post content.

-Supports both _MD_ and _MDX_ format.
+Supports both **MD** and **MDX** format.

+## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->